On Learning Latent Models with Multi-Instance Weak Supervision: Introduction

-\textbf{Contributions.} Our contributions can be summarized into the following: \begin{itemize}[leftmargin=*] \item We prove learnability of the multi-instance PLL problem assuming a single classifier $f$ and a known transition and provide a Rademacher-style error bound using a top-$k$ approximation to the \textit{semantic loss} \cite{pmlr-v80-xu18h}, see Section~\ref{section:known-mapping-single-classifier}.
-Our analysis confirms the intuition that a larger $k$ decreases the empirical risk but increases the number of samples required for learning.
+\textbf{Contributions.} Our contributions can be summarized into the following: \begin{itemize}[leftmargin=*] \item We propose necessary and sufficient learnability conditions of the multi-instance PLL problem assuming all the instances are classified by a single classifier $f$ and the transition is known.
+We further provide a Rademacher-style error bound using a top-$k$ approximation to the \textit{semantic loss} \cite{pmlr-v80-xu18h}, see Section~\ref{section:known-mapping-single-classifier}.
+Our analysis confirms the intuition that a larger $k$ decreases the empirical risk, but increases the number of samples required for learning.

-\item We extend the above results for the more general case where one learns a vector of classifiers ${\_f = (f_1,\dots,f_n)}$ classifying instances from different domains, see Section~\ref{section:known-mapping-multi-classifiers}.
+\item We extend the above results for the more general case where one learns multiple classifiers ${\_f = (f_1,\dots,f_n)}$ that classify instances from different domains, see Section~\ref{section:known-mapping-multi-classifiers}.

 \item We prove learnability with a single classifier and an unknown transition function, see Section~\ref{section:unknown-mapping-single-classifier}, and assess the validity of our theoretical results using SOTA neuro-symbolic frameworks, see Section~\ref{section:discussion}. \end{itemize}